AwalaApp/specs/rs001-ramf.md

 ## Open Questions

 - Should the payload ciphertext be detached from the CMS EnvelopedData?
 That'd make it easier to encrypt/decrypt as a stream.
+See [issue #14](https://github.com/relaynet/specs/issues/14).